-As Harwinton's offices reopen, our number 1 priority will be the health and safety of our employees and residents.
+As Harwinton's offices reopen, our number 1 priority will be the health and safety of our employees and our residents.
 The town will exercise caution throughout our reopening, ensuring strict adherence to the protocols listed here and with the Torrington Area Health District.
 If the town is unable to meet the state requirements we will delay opening as long as necessary until we are compliant.

 Although these rules provide a way for our offices to open in as safe a manner as possible, the overall risk to employees cannot possibly be fully mitigated.
 Employees that are instructed to return to their offices during this time should be fully aware of potential risks.
-Individuals over the age of 65 or having health conditions that are made known to the First Selectman will continue to work from home.
+Offices with more than one (1) employee working in them must create a schedule with staggered shifts so that there is an equal shift of people working from home and offices maintain occupancy.
+Schedules must be sent to the First Selectman for approval.
 This will be determined on a case by case basis with the First Selectman.